OSEA Collective Bargaining Agreement

 - A choice of a Family Medical Plan.

 - Life insurance coverage equivalent to the amount of the classified employee’s annual salary as of September 1 rounded off to the nearest thousand dollars shall be provided to all classified employees, except bus drivers, in accordance with the master policy.
+Life insurance coverage for bus drivers shall be determined as follows:

 - Newly hired bus drivers shall be issued a term life insurance policy in the amount of their contracted hourly rate for six (6) hours per each day of their first year’s contract.
 Commencing September 1st following their date of hire, such insurance coverage shall commence in accordance with the provisions of the master policy.

-- Thereafter, a bus driver’s term life insurance shall be based upon his/her salary earned between yearly periods measured from September 1 of the preceding year.
+- Thereafter, a bus driver’s term life insurance shall be based upon their salary earned between yearly periods measured from September 1 of the preceding year.
 Such amount shall be calculated to the nearest $1,000 of annual salary.

 - Full Family Dental Plan (District’s Dental Plan).